zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Ambulance medicine, because the healthy brow is noble to hear the suffering that persecution Pirate is the same.
 Thus, the size of the intake is known.

-[APZ 206.4] (#apz206 .4) {#apz206 .4 .ref .apz} "The monk knows the size”
+[APZ 206.4] (#apz206 .4) {#apz206 .4 .ref .apz} "The monk knows the size"
 What knows the size of these two things.
 COPIn the city.
 Figuring out.

-“For this purpose, it is a coium or a robe which is received here Hatted.
+"For this purpose, it is a coium or a robe which is received here Hatted.
 Coyum or incoming robes say the properties of pleasure. robes Do not arrive in a search that did not fit due to.
 Not having a robe, but not a robe Exodation Exodation Excretion Promise